posted on Wednesday, August 03, 2022.

 in the vaccines on the CDC

 website.
 In the

 US, there is currently a limited supply of JYNNEOS, although more is

 expected in the coming weeks and months.
-Similar to the COVID-19 vaccines, the monkeypox vaccine is a two-dose series with doses separated by 28 days (4 weeks).
+Similar to the COVID-19 vaccines, the mpox vaccine is a two-dose series with doses separated by 28 days (4 weeks).
 Receiving both doses in the series is important for achieving the full protection that the vaccine can provide.

-Monkeypox is a disease that has been around for several
+Mpox is a disease that has been around for several

 was first discovered in 1958 among monkeys.
 The first human case was